 \para{Geometry and Rendering.} Our render step $\mathcal{R}$ uses a differentiable mesh renderer~\cite{Genova_2018_CVPR}.
 First, we convert each pixel coordinate $(u, v)$ in $I_t$ and its corresponding disparity $d$ in $D_t$ into a 3D point in the camera coordinate system: $(x,y,z) = K^{-1}(u, v, 1)/d$.
 We then convert the image into a 3D triangular mesh where each pixel is treated as a vertex connected to its neighbors, ready for rendering.

-To avoid stretched triangle artefacts at depth discontinuities, and to aid our refinement network by identifying regions to be completed, we compute a per-pixel binary mask $M_t\in \mathbb{R}^{H\times W}$ by thresholding the gradient of the disparity image $\nabla \hat{D_t}$, computed with a a Sobel filter: The 3D mesh, textured with the image $I_t$ and mask $M_t$, is then rendered from the new view $P_{t+1}$, and the rendered image is multiplied element-wise by the rendered mask to give $\hat{I}_{t+1}$.
+To avoid stretched triangle artifacts at depth discontinuities and aid our refinement network by identifying regions to be inpainted, we compute a per-pixel binary mask $M_t\in \mathbb{R}^{H\times W}$ by thresholding the gradient of the disparity image $\nabla \hat{D_t}$, computed with a a Sobel filter:

+We use the 3D mesh to render both image and mask from the new view $P_{t+1}$, and multiply the rendered image element-wise by the rendered mask to give $\hat{I}_{t+1}$.
 The renderer also outputs a depth map as seen from the new camera, which we invert and multiply by the rendered mask to obtain $\hat{D}_{t+1}$.
 This use of the mask ensures that any regions in $\hat{I}_{t+1}$ and $\hat{D}_{t+1}$ that were occluded in $I_t$ are masked out and set to zero (along with regions that were outside the field of view of the previous camera).
 These areas are ones that the refinement step will have to inpaint (or outpaint).